 7.2.2.1 General

-Session Leave procedure is used by UEs to inform the 5GC of the UE leaving an MBS Session.
-The user plane management is described in clause 6.7.
+MBS Session Leave requested by the UE procedure is used by UEs to inform the 5GC of the UE leaving an multicast MBS Session.
+The network can also request the UE to leave an multicast MBS Session, or request the release of an multicast MBS Session.

-7.2.2.2 MBS Session Leave
+7.2.2.2 Multicast session leave requested by the UE

 When the UE determines to leave the multicast MBS Session, it shall send PDU session Modification request to inform the 5GC the leaving operation.
 The Figure 7.2.2.2-1 describes the procedure.